 Choose a Qualified Expert:

 - Ensure that the medical expert is qualified in the same field as the defendant healthcare provider.
 So, for example, if the defendant is a cardiologist, your expert should also be a board-certified cardiologist.
-There is a lot of law out there about when you can offer expert testimony in related specialities.
+There is a lot of law out there about when you can offer expert testimony in related specialties.
 Why play with fire if you can avoid it?
 You are better off finding someone board-certified in the same thing as the defendant.
 If the defendant was practicing outside of their practice area, you should get experts in both.

 - The credibility of the expert witness is paramount.
 Choose someone with substantial experience, a strong professional reputation, and a history of providing clear and persuasive testimony.
 Remember you have an audience of two: the hospital or insurance company and a jury.